Do you want to get Google to recrawl specific URLs?

 When Do You Need to Ask Google to Recrawl URLs?

-Some of the common reasons for asking Google to recrawl URLs are:
+Some common reasons for asking Google to recrawl URLs are:

 - When you add a new post or page